ky-ji/ky-ji.github.io/index.md

 ## About Me

-I got my bachelor degree of Engineering majoring in Computer Science and Technology from the School of Computer Science and Technology, Xidian University.
-I am also an imcoming Ph.D. student in SIGS, Tsinghua University, supervised by [Prof.Wangzhi](http://pages.mmlab.top/).
+I received my Bachelor's degree in Engineering at Xidian University, majoring in Computer Science and Technology.
+I am an incoming Ph.D. student at Tsinghua University, supervised by [Prof. Wang zhi](http://pages.mmlab.top/).
 Currently, I am focused on building efficient Embodied AI systems.
 My research interests include but are not limited to efficient diffusion models for robotic control.

 ## Education
 Sep.
 2021 - Present, B.E in Computer Science and Technology, Xidian University